-The paper of Konow (2000) provides the starting point of a rapidly expanding literature that documents the prevalence of different fairness positions in the population.
+The paper of Konow (2000) provides the starting point of this rapidly expanding literature.
 In this seminal contribution, Konow (2000) investigates the roles of self-interest, fairness concerns, and self-deception in the allocation decisions of individuals.

 In particular, he focuses on what he calls the accountability principle.
 The accountability principle is a fairness position that belongs to the group of intermediate positions.
-According to this principle, entitlements vary in direct proportion to the value of the subject's discretionary variables relevant to its output.
+According to this principle, entitlements vary in direct proportion to the value of the subject's discretionary variables relevant to their output.
 On the contrary, entitlement should not vary in the values of exogenous, non-discretionary variables.
 In light of its emphasis on "discretion," the accountability principle can be interpreted as a version of choice egalitarianism: factors under the control of individuals constitute fair sources of inequality, and non-controllable factors constitute unfair sources of inequality.
 This interpretation is also supported by the discussion of the accountability principle in Konow (1996), where he illustrates work effort as an example of discretionary variables and congenital handicaps as examples of non-discretionary variables.

 Konow (2000) tests whether people make distributional decisions in line with the accountability principle.
 To this end, he conducts a dictator experiment that consists of a production phase and a distribution phase.
-Note that the production phase is a prerequisite for an experimental test of whether people's fairness views are sensitive to the discretionary choices of individuals.
+Note that the production phase is a prerequisite for an experimental test of whether people's fairness views are sensitive to the productivity of individuals.
 In the production phase of Konow (2000), participants prepare letters for mailing.
 He considers two treatment arms.
-In one group, participants received the same monetary reward per letter such that the initial allocation was exclusively determined by the discretionary production choices of participants.
+In one group, participants received the same monetary reward per letter such that the initial allocation was exclusively determined by the production of the participants.
 In another group, participants faced random variation in the monetary rewards per letter.
-In this group, the production phase is structured so that the non-discretionary price variation is the sole determinant of the initial income differences between participants.
+In this group, the production phase is structured so that it is the price variation - and not any variation in productivity - that determines the initial income differences between participants.

 In the distribution phase, participants are matched in pairs.
 The total amount of resources R is determined by the joint output of a pair, and dictators have the opportunity to redistribute income between the participants in a pair.
 To this end, dictators receive information on the initial incomes of participants.
 Further, dictators are informed whether initial allocations in a pair reflect the actual output of individuals (i.e., variation in f) or random variation in prices (i.e., variation in u).
-The accountability principle would predict that i) dictators make allocations proportional to output if the initial income distribution reflects differences in discretionary production choices f, and that ii) dictators make equal allocations if outcomes are determined by non-discretionary variation in prices u.
+The accountability principle would predict that i) dictators make allocations proportional to output if the initial income distribution reflects differences in production f, and that ii) dictators make equal allocations if outcomes are determined by variation in prices u.